cdevents/spec/continuous-deployment-pipeline-events.md

 ### `environment modified`

-This event represents an environment that has been modified, this event advertise the changes made in the environment
+This event represents an environment that has been modified.

 - Event Type: __`dev.cdevents.environment.modified`__
 - Predicate: modified